epageler/Documentation/RPN_Financial_Calculator/RPN-Financial-Calculator-Documentation.md

 (I assume that you have learned the keystroke sequence from Example 1, so I won't include detailed keystroke information in this example.)

 Steps to solve:
-1. Enter -10000 into **PV**, since this is initial amount that you paid into the account at the outset.
+1. Enter -10000 into **PV**, since this is the initial amount that you paid into the account at the outset.
 (You can use the +/- key to change the sign of 10000 to become -10000.)
 2. Enter 0.75 into **i**, since this is the monthly expected growth rate (9% per year divided by 12 months per year).
 3. Enter -250 into **PMT**, since this is the monthly amount you plan to invest into the account.
 This amount is a negative cash flow since you will be paying it into the account.
 4. Enter 240 into **n**, since this is the number of months you plan to invest (20 years times 12 months per year).